sehajmander12/TextExtraction/README.md

 ●	Applied deskewing on the image.
 Deskewing is a process whereby skew is removed by rotating an image by the same amount as its skew but in the opposite direction.
 This results in a horizontally and vertically aligned image where the text runs across the page rather than at an angle.</br>

-Generally, since we don't come accross very complex images we can extract text out of images using teserract after preproccessing.</br>
+Generally, since we don't come accross very complex images so we can extract text out of images using teserract after preproccessing.</br>

 We have deployed the text extraction application with the help of flask so that it can be accessible to all.
 ### Here is the Live Link: https://text-extraction-application.herokuapp.com/ ###